 Gardenside is a four piece band from Los Angeles, California—and despite being less than a year old, the band has already been playing shows up and down the coast to promote their five song self-titled EP.
 Combining traditional pop punk sound with gentle, occasionally drawling vocals and a bedroom-band vibe, the Gardenside EP stays true to the band’s ideal of “sorta pop punk.”
-I met up with three of its four members—Ethan Carling, Robby Craig, Jeremy Harris, and Charles Crowley—at a house show in San Juan to discuss Gardenside’s formation and future.
+I met up with three of its four members—Ethan Carling, Robby Craig, Jeremy Harris, and Charles Crowley—at a house show in San Juan Capistrano to discuss Gardenside’s formation and future.

 How did Gardenside form?

 Jeremy: I was in a band for around five years, and that band kind of started to fizzle out a little bit.
 Had to figure out what I’m going to do next and started writing some tunes.
 I ended up showing them to my friend Fil and he said “this is cool, you should do this.”
 I was like “okay,” and we started working on it, and it’s come to where we are now.